At Sword's Point

 At Sword's Point, also known as Sons of the Three Musketeers, is a 1952 American historical action adventure film directed by Lewis Allen and starring Cornel Wilde and Maureen O'Hara.
 It was shot in Technicolor by RKO Radio Pictures.
 The film was completed in 1949 but was not released until 1952.

-The sons of Aramis, Porthos and D'Artagan and Claire, the daughter of Athos, are reunited by the aging Queen Anne to halt the villainy of her treacherous nephew, the Duc de Lavalle.
+The sons of Aramis, Porthos and D'Artagan, along with Claire, the daughter of Athos, are reunited by the aging Queen Anne to halt the villainy of her treacherous nephew, the Duc de Lavalle.

 Plot

-The sons (and a daughter) of the original Four Musketeers ride to the rescue of besieged Queen Anne in 1648 France.
+The sons and a daughter of the original Four Musketeers ride to the rescue of besieged Queen Anne in 1648 France.

 D'Artagnan and his companions are alerted that the terminally ill queen is being pressured by the evil Duc de Lavalle into agreeing to a marriage with Princess Henriette.
-Unable to respond, the musketeers send their sons (and one daughter) to the royal court to help.
+Unable to respond, the musketeers send their sons and daughter to the royal court to help.

 The men are imprisoned and betrayed, and a romance forms between D'Artagnan Jr. and Claire.